Combinatorial Hopf Algebras of Simplicial Complexes: A cancellation-free formula for the antipode

 \section{A cancellation-free formula for the antipode}

-The formula for the antipode of $\A$ we provide in this section is an extension of the cancellation-free formula for the antipode of graphs that was first shown in~\cite{hm:ihag}.
-In~\cite{bs:ai} the authors reprove this antipode formula for graphs by means of involutions.
-One can use a slight modification of the work in \cite{bs:ai} and obtain a cancellation-free formula for the antipode in $\A$, whose proof we omit due to its similarity to~\cite[Theorem 3.1]{bs:ai}.

-Before stating the main result in this section, we review some basic ideas from graph theory.
+Before stating the main result in this section, we review some basic concepts from graph theory.
 Suppose $G=(V,E)$ is a graph.
+A subset $U$ of $V$ is called \emph{stable} if there is no edge between any pair of vertices in $U$.
 A \emph{flat}, $F$, of $G$ is a collection of edges such that in the graph with vertex set $V$ and edge set $F$, each connected component is an induced subgraph of $G$.
-If $F$ is a flat then we will denote the subgraph of $G$ with vertex set $V$ and edges $F$ by $G_{V,F}$ and its number of connected components by $c(F)$.
-The set of flats of a graph, $G$, will be denoted by $\F(G)$.
+If $F$ is a flat then we will denote the subgraph of $G$ with vertex set $V$ and edge set $F$ by $G_{V,F}$ and its number of connected components by $c(F)$.
+The set of flats of a graph $G$ will be denoted by $\F(G)$.
 We denote by $G/F$ the graph obtained from $G$ by contracting the edges in $F$.
 Recall that an orientation of a graph is called \emph{acyclic} if it does not contain any directed cycles.
 The number of acyclic orientations of a graph $G$ will be denoted by $a(G)$.
-Let $\Gamma$ be a simplicial complex.
-Given a flat $F$ in $\Gamma^{(1)}$ define $\Gamma_{V,F}$ to be the subcomplex of $\Gamma$, with vertex set $V=V(\Gamma)$, whose faces are given by For example, if we again take $\Gamma$ to have facets $\{1,2,3\},\{3,4\}$ and let $F=\{ \{1,2\},\{1,3\},\{2,3\}\}$ then $\Gamma_{V,F}$ is the simplicial complex with facets $\{1,2,3\},\{4\}$.
+Given an orientation $O$ of $G$, a vertex $v\in V$ is called a \emph{source of $O$} if for every edge $\{v,u\}\in E$, $\{v,u\}$ is oriented away from $v$.